Boost Library

 Dashed polygons being the Minkowski Sums of label and each obstacle

-All possible collision-free placement points on 2 blue segments
+All collision-free placement points on the 2 green segments

 “001” label placed on first valid collision-free point